HMS Mohawk (F31): Second World War

 When Britain declared war on Germany on 3 September, Mohawk was still in the Red Sea.
 As Italy took steps to prove her neutrality, the destroyers were released from their mission and returned to Alexandria where they began escorting convoys and conducting contraband inspections of non-British ships.
 This was not the best use of the Tribals and the 4th DF was ordered back to England in October.
 They arrived at Portland on the 13th and escorted a convoy northwards on 15–16 October.
 As the ships were approaching Rosyth, Scotland, the Luftwaffe made the first attack of the war on British territory, taking the British by surprise.
 Only one of Mohawk's AA guns was able to fire before a bomber from I Group/Bomber Wing 30 (Kampfgeschwader 30) dropped two bombs that straddled the destroyer.
 Near-missing the ship, the bombs detonated on impacting the water and sprayed splinters all along its upper deck, killing 15 men and wounding 30.
 Jolly was mortally wounded, but refused all assistance and continued to conn Mohawk until he passed out.
-He was posthumously awarded the Empire Gallantry Medal, which was later upgraded to the George Medal.
+He was posthumously awarded the Empire Gallantry Medal, which was later upgraded to the George Cross.
 The ship received temporary repairs at Rosyth before she sailed to Hawthorn Leslie's shipyard in Hebburn for permanent repairs.
 The oil tanker SS Inverland struck a mine on 14 December, while Mohawk and the destroyer Kelly were working up, but the British believed that the tanker had been torpedoed.
 The two ships were ordered to search for the U-boat believed to be responsible and blundered into the minefield.
 Kelly struck a mine that malfunctioned and did not detonate until it was just abaft the ship's stern.
 The detonation badly damaged her steering and caused her to take on water.
 Mohawk was able to take her in tow until a tugboat arrived, after which Mohawk escorted the ships back to the Hawthorn Leslie yard from which both ships had recently emerged.

 The destroyer returned to escort duties afterwards, both for convoys and the Home Fleet.
 While escorting the newly completed ocean liner RMS Queen Elizabeth through the Firth of Clyde on 3 March 1940, Mohawk was slightly damaged when the cargo ship SS Gartbrattan collided with her; repairs were completed on 19 March.
 The 4th DF was then allocated to Plan R 4, a preemptive occupation of cities in western Norway after a German invasion had begun, and was tasked to escort the troop-laden ships of the 1st Cruiser Squadron to Bergen and Stavanger.
 The Germans decided to move first and occupied most Norwegian ports in a sea- and airborne assault (Operation Weserübung) on 9 April that took both the Norwegians and the Allies by surprise.